chapmanjacobd/library/README.md

 ### 2. Add tb to cron

-lb tabs is meant to run once a day.
-Here is how you would configure it to run once per day via cron:
+lb tabs is meant to run **once per day**.
+Here is how you would configure it with cron:

     45 9 * * * DISPLAY=:0 lb tabs